Protesters fined Derwentside Detention Centre demo

 Durham Police said the five had been arrested on suspicion of obstructing a highway, were given FPNs and released.

-Protesters said 13 inmates were due to be removed but later revised that to three or four.
+Protesters said 13 inmates were due to be removed but only three were taken away in a coach.

-The exact number of women involved was not confirmed.
+The exact number of women involved has not been confirmed but it is believed only one woman from Derwentside left on the plane from Birmingham Airport.

+Dr Helen Groom, from the No To Hassockfield campaign group, said: "There were 13 women who'd been issued with removal directions, by the time the coach left there were three women on it..

+"By the time they got to the airport in Birmingham two of the women had injunctions and were removed so only one woman from Hassockfields ended up on that flight."

 The protest was backed by various groups, including Durham People's Assembly, Abolish Detention, No To Hassockfield and Women for Refugee Women.